 Drawing toolbar

 The Drawing toolbar is the most important toolbar in Draw.
 It contains all the necessary functions for drawing various geometric and freehand shapes and for organizing them on the page.
+By default, it is docked vertically on the left side of the Draw window.